Originally published in November 2016 / Updated in March 2018

 - Sightseeing (in particular temples and historic sites).

-- Hiking (lots of trails in the forested mountains and favorite weekend outing for Korean people).
+- Hiking (lots of trails in the forested mountains and a favorite weekend outing for Korean people).

 - Oh, and especially for women, of great pleasure to know: No country in the world has as many public toilets as Korea does (except, arguably, Japan).
 You will find them on every corner of the street and in every subway station.
 Clean.
 With toilet paper.
 With running water.
 Often with soap.
 Bliss!